 9 Best Ways to Get Rid of Dandruff Naturally

 Dandruff is a skin inflammation associated with itchiness of the scalp, hair loss, and baldness.
 It is important to treat it as soon as possible because it can cause many other hair problems.
-There are natural ways to treat this common scalp disorder, and they can be cheaper and more effective than store-bought products.
-Following are 9 of the best ways to get rid of dandruff.
+Luckily, there are lots of natural ways to treat this common scalp disorder, and they can actually be cheaper and more effective than store-bought products!
+Below, you will find nine of the best ways to get rid of dandruff.

 - Dilute ACV with equal parts water.

-- Pour the solution into your hair and leave it on for 15 to 20 minutes before rinsing with water.
-(Remember to close your eyes as vinegar can sting.)
+- Pour the solution into your hair and leave it on for 15–20 minutes before rinsing with water.
+(Remember to close your eyes, as vinegar can sting.)

-- Do this two to three times a week or more, if needed.
+- Do this two times a week (possibly more, if needed).

 A yogurt mask is good for dry, brittle hair.
 Yogurt is rich in lactic acid, which gently breaks down dead skin cells and moisturizes the scalp.
 The probiotic also kills bacteria.